 Nucleotides are molecules with considerable structural diversity.
 They are composed of a nitrogenous base linked to a pentose sugar to which at least one phosphate group is attached.
 Feed or food ingredients containing cellular elements are potential sources of nucleotides.
 Nucleotides have many important physiological, gastrointestinal, and immunological functions in the body.
 The exact metabolism of nucleic acids ingested by young animals is unknown.
-Synthesizing nucleotides de novo is metabolically costly compared to synthesis via the Salvage pathway.
+Synthesizing nucleotides de novo is metabolically costly compared to synthesis via the Salvage pathway and requires glutamine.
 During periods of rapid growth and development, disease challenges, injury or stress, dietary nucleotide supplementation may be beneficial because of the role of nucleotides in developing and enhancing immunity, maintaining intestinal health, and preserving energy.
-However, more research is needed to verify this hypothesis.
+Diets fed to newly weaned pigs and possibly also to other young animals are deficient in nucleotides.
+At the same time, the intake of glutamine and energy which is required for De Novo Synthesis of nucleotides is low.
+Therefore, newly weaned animals are in a nucleotide dilemma because they have an elevated requirement for nucleotides, but a low intake of both nucleotides and the precursors needed to synthesize nucleotides.
+Future research is needed to elucidate if dietary supplementation with nucleotides or nucleosides can enable young animals to overcome this dilemma.